Online course development

 - Determine the timeline for development for when you want the course to initially be offered.

-a) With instructor training needed: Allow 1 term for training to be completed, another term for the development work, and then you can offer the course. b) With instructor training completed: Allow a minimum one term for development work to be completed, then the course can be offered following review by Online Learning and approval of the Division Dean.
+a) With instructor training needed: Allow 1 term for training to be completed, another term for the development work, and then you can offer the course. b) With instructor training completed: Allow a minimum of one term for development work to be completed, then the course can be offered following review by Online Learning and approval of the Program Dean.

 - Submit the online request form by the appropriate deadline according to the first term the course is to be offered.
 The request form will allow you to request training and development all at once.